 When your rottweiler is digging it can be absolutely infuriating.
-However, this article is going to tell you all the different ways you can stop a rottweiler digging, as well as why they’re doing it in the first place, and what not to do!
+However, this article is going to show you all the different ways you can stop a rottweiler digging, as well as why they’re doing it in the first place, and what you should avoid doing!

 So keep reading to find out everything you need to know!